-How to Set Intention/Sankalpa?
+How to Set Intentions (or what is Sankalpa?)

 We can look to the sanskrit to better understand intention work.
-Sankalpa is a sanskrit word used to set intentions; it means your heartfelt desire.
+Sankalpa is a sanskrit word used to set intentions; one translation is “your heartfelt desire.”
 San is an idea/concept formed in the heart, mind, body that represents the “highest validity” of who you are as related to your dharma.
 Kalpa is a steadfast determination, intention, will, promise, or a “solemn vow” to be followed above all others.
 This is a statement that reflects your true nature.
 It is literally and simply a statement of who you are, a deeply held fact, and a vow that is true in the present moment.
 It reminds you that whatever is required of you is already within you.

 The Upanishad Scriptures state:

 You are your deepest desire [Sankalpa].

 As is your desire so is your intention.

 As is your intention so is your will.

 As is your will so is your deed.

 As is your deed so is your destiny.